etherealxx/batchlinks-webui/README.md

 [![Product Name Screen Shot][product-screenshot]](https://example.com) -->

-This extension will streamline your downloads session on your colab session.
+This extension will streamline your downloads on your [stable-diffusion-webui](https://github.com/AUTOMATIC1111/stable-diffusion-webui) colab session.
 Paste the links you need to download (or you can upload a txt file containing the links), use the hashstag syntax to choose the download location (see below), and hit the `Download All` button to download them!

 ## Example